FrontMatter/web-documentation-nextjs/content/docs/markdown.md

 > **Info**: You can also use media snippets to insert your images.
 More information can be found in
 > the [Media Snippets][05] section.

+### Pasting images

+Since version `10.12.0`, you can also paste an image from your clipboard into your content.
+Front Matter CMS stores the image in your project and inserts the markup for you.

+> **Info**: Check the [pasting images][09] section for more information.

 ## Front matter folding

 If you want to focus on the content of your page, you have the ability to fold the Front Matter